wyres/mynewt_app_iocontrol/README.md

 (The individual commands in this batch file can be executed directly at the command line if you want.)

-The .hex contains the bootloader and the app, ready to load directly in the STM32 using (for example) st-util.exe with an st-link.
+The .hex file contains both the the bootloader and the app, ready to load directly in the STM32 using (for example) st-util.exe with an st-link.

+ Note: before bui_lding the main application target, you MUST build at least once the boot loader target (hex_maker.bat boot) so it is available to be merged into the combined 'manufacturing' hex file.

 The .elfs contain the debug info neccessary for GDB type debugging - the 'current.elf' is the last build done so that your debugger run script can just reference this rather than explicit target names (in the case where you have multiple different targets in the same project)